-In this post, we’re going to look at specific ways that you can do this without appearing unnatural or phony.
-In essence, we’re going to learn a few simple tools that will enable you to communicate in a style that more closely resembles theirs, without forsaking yours.
+In this post, we’re going to look at specific ways that you can modify your style without appearing unnatural or phony.
+You’re going to learn the language to help you communicate in a style that more closely resembles others’, without forsaking yours.

 The Language of Directors

 The Director speaks in short, crisp sentences, often quickly.
 Directors like to talk about results.
 “Our goal is to achieve a 10 percent increase in market share.
 Let’s focus on what we need to do to accomplish it.”